gregulator/oned/README.md

 Install Bazel and upgrade gcc ( 10 or above since you need c++20) From root directory run `bazel build ...`.
 For testing, run `bazel test ...`.

+### Benchmarking
+When you build for benchmark make sure use --compilation_mode=opt with bazel build to ensure build in release mode